Janzhuj/janzhuj.github.io/_posts/2023-06-18-Medicare-Provider-Fraud-Detection.md

 ## Exploratory Data Analysis

 ### 1. Class Labels
 Let’s take a look at the provider class dataset.
 It is an imbalanced dataset where the target variable, “Potential Fraud,” has 90.6% of providers not fraudulent and 9.6% of providers fraudulent.
-The accuracy metric is not preferable to evlauate the model performance for imbalanced class labels.
+The accuracy metric is not preferable to evlauate the model performance for imbalanced classes.
 At the model evlaluation section, we will use metrics like precision, recall, F1-score rather than the accuracy metric to evaluate the performance of the classifiers.

 ![det-4](/figs/2023-06-18-Medicare-Provider-fraud-Detection/det-4.png)